MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 category: Misc
 ---

-Graduates have several touch points:

-We believe to achieve this we need:
+We believe to have a successful graduate program you need the following:

 * Long term outlook
 * Structure